Gibraltar Labour Party

+political and fiscal autonomy but via an Act of Union would form part of the United Kingdom.

 They had proposed policies for the improvement of the quality and availability of housing in Gibraltar.
 They proposed that no individual should serve as Chief Minister for more than two terms, and called for a more transparent form of funding of political parties.